clambin/traefik-simple-auth/README.md

 #### Option details

-- `auth-host`
+- `addr`

-   Google authentication requests are routed back to this host.
-If not set, it defaults to auth.`domain`
+  Listener address for traefik-simple-auth

-- `domain`
+- `auth-prefix`

-   The domain to construct `auth-host`.
-All targets supported by an installation of traefik-simple-auth must be part of the same domain.
+   Prefix used to construct the authorization URL from the domain.

 - `client-id`

   The (hex-encoded) Google Client ID, found in the Google Credentials configuration.

 - `client-secret`

   The (hex-encoded) Google Client Secret, found in the Google Credentials configuration

+- `debug`

+  Enable debug mode

-- `secret`
+- `domains`

-  A (hex-encoded) 256-bit secret used to protect the session cookie.
+   A comma-separared list of all domains that should be allowed.
+If "example.com" is an allowed domain, then all subdomains (eg. www.example.com) will be allowed.

 - `expiry`